-Rates notices are posted to property owners around 30 days before payment is due.
-You can choose to pay your rates in four quarterly instalments, or other options are listed on the back of your rates notice.
-If you pay by instalments, you will receive your instalment reminder notice around 30 days before your payment needs to made.
+Rates notices are posted to property owners approximately 30 days before payment is due.
+You can choose to pay your rates in four quarterly instalments.
+Alternatively other options are listed on the back of your rates notice.
+If you pay by instalments, you will receive a reminder notice around one month before your payment needs to made.

-- a Department of Veteran’s Affairs Repatriation Health ‘Gold Card’ which bears the inscription ‘War Widow ‘ or ‘TPI’
+- a Department of Veteran’s Affairs Repatriation Health “Gold Card” which bears the inscription “War Widow ” or “TPI”; or

 You must also have your name on the title and occupy the property as your principal dwelling, on or prior to 1 July of the rating year.